Verneuil d'Avre et d'Iton

 Verneuil d'Avre et d'Iton ([vɛʁnœj davʁ e ditɔ̃], literally Verneuil of Avre and of Iton) is a commune in the department of Eure, northern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Verneuil-sur-Avre (the seat) and Francheville.
 Verneuil-sur-Avre station has rail connections to Argentan, Paris and Granville.
+Verneuil d'Avre is twinned with Stowmarket, in the English county of Suffolk.